Aetna Medicare Supplement Plans – F, G & N Benefits & Rates

 - Through their foundation, they also began actively in charitable causes in the 1970s.

 In any case, Aetna established insurer began selling its first major medical policies in the early 1950s.
 By 1966, they had paid their very first Medicare claim.
 This means that they were both medical and Medicare insurance pioneers.
-Typically, Aetna Medicare Supplement plans are considered one of the top insurers for supplemental insurance in the United States, though it’s not as popular nationwide as such companies as Humana and Blue Cross.
+Typically, Aetna Medicare Supplement plans are considered one of the top insurers for supplemental insurance in the United States.

 The company has established itself in many markets with a consistent reputation for quality service, stable rates, and financial strength.
-Since they also market group and individual medical insurance, some Medicare Supplement customers simply transition from one type of health insurance to another when they qualify for Medicare.
+Since they also market group and individual medical insurance, some Medicare Supplement customers simply transition from one type of health insurance to one of the Medicare Supplement insurance plans when they qualify for Medicare.

 These are some notable facts about the size of this established insurance company: